mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 --- abstract

 QUIC is a new, emerging transport protocol.
-Similarily as TCP is used today as encapsulation or tunneling protocol, there is an expectation that QUIC will be used as a substrate when widely deployed.
+Similarly to how TCP is used today as encapsulation or tunneling protocol -- typically in association with a secure protocol, for example TLS, SSH -- it is expected that QUIC will be used as a substrate when widely deployed.
 Using QUIC instead of TCP in existing scenarios can have a benefit of avoiding support for different protocols if the inner protocol is also QUIC.
-Further, use of QUIC enables new opperunties for the respective tunneling or encapsulation usage due to low latency and multistreaming support.
+Further, use of QUIC enables new opportunities for the respective tunneling or encapsulation usage due to lower setup latency and multi-streaming support.
 This document summarizes current and future usage scenarios to derive requirements for QUIC and to provide additional protocol considerations.